 Tickets: £15, students £9.00 available below or from the venue

-Find out about the redoubtable Beatriz, a feisty woman troubadour, trapped in a loveless marriage.
-She meets fellow troubadour Raimbaut d’Aurenga and they embark on a passionate affair.
-But Beatriz has enemies at court and as summer moves to autumn and events spiral inevitably towards their conclusion, Beatriz channels her feelings into her song A Chantar, the only troubadour song by a woman, where both poetry and melody survived in notated form.
+Unsung Heroine explores the secret life and love of the redoubtable Beatriz de Dia, a feisty woman troubadour trapped in a loveless marriage.
+Played by actress and singer-songwriter Anna Demetriou, Beatriz meets fellow troubadour Raimbaut d’Aurenga and they embark on a passionate affair.
+But Beatriz has enemies at court.
+As summer moves to autumn and events spiral inevitably towards their conclusion, Beatriz channels her feelings into her song A Chantar, the only troubadour song by a woman where both poetry and melody survived in notated form.

 Blurring the boundaries of what a concert is, distinctive medieval group The Telling brings you intimate “concert-theatre” pieces to transport you back to the Middle Ages through ballads, music, poetry and story-telling.